Allister Adel: Health issues

 On the night of the 2020 election, Adel was hospitalized and had emergency surgery for bleeding to the brain.

 Nine days prior, she had fallen and hit her head resulting in a blood clot in her brain.
-She remained hospitalized for two months, and underwent a second surgery in January 2021, but by February had returned to work.
+She remained hospitalized for two months at Barrow Neurological Institute in Phoenix, and underwent a second surgery in January 2021, but by February had returned to work.

 In August 2021, Adel checked herself into a rehab facility in California to work on problems that included stress, anxiety, an eating disorder and alcoholism.
 Adel continued to run the county attorney's office and returned to work in September.
 Adel confirmed two alcohol relapses since leaving the rehab center.

 Policies

 Adel campaigned on a promise to move the county away from the hard-line policies implemented under Bill Montgomery.
 During the 2020 election, Adel made several pledges, including to reduce Arizona's mass incarceration rate, increase alternatives to prison, reduce the county's practice of overcharging defendants, and giving prosecutors more leeway in plea negotiations.

 After her appointment, Adel reversed a county policy that had prevented gay couples from getting legal services for adoption required by state law.

-Adel fired controversial Jodi Arias prosecutor Juan Martinez who was accused by multiple women of sexual harassment and faced investigations by the state bar for alleged prosecutorial misconduct in several death penalty cases.
+Adel fired controversial prosecutor Juan Martinez who was accused by multiple women of sexual harassment and faced investigations by the state bar for alleged prosecutorial misconduct in several death penalty cases.

 In September 2020, the county attorney's office declined to file charges against the police officer involved in the Shooting of Dion Johnson.